Chimney Breast Removal Cost

 A chimney breast provides the extra depth within a wall that is required by a fireplace.
 It offers a more expansive space beyond the regular thickness of the wall.
 The chimney breast usually contains the fireplace and the flues.

-Depending on the extent of the job and the complexity of the job, it usually takes around 1-4 days on average to completely remove a chimney breast.
+Depending on the extent of the job and the complexity of the job, it usually takes around 1 to 4 days on average to completely remove a chimney breast.

-Removing a chimney breast can be quite a messy job as it will create a lot of dust and debris.
+Removing a chimney breast can be messy as it will create a lot of dust and debris.
 With this in mind, it is always best to empty the room as much as possible and protect the carpets and floors before any work starts.

 Sources